Alfakynz/Clarity-Tooltips/README.md

 ## 📦 Installation

-You can download Clarity Tooltips on [Modrinth](https://modrinth.com/project/FVonl8G5) or [CurseForge](https://www.curseforge.com/minecraft/texture-packs/clarity-tooltips)
+You can download Clarity Tooltips on [Modrinth](https://modrinth.com/project/FVJdWwQv) or [CurseForge](https://www.curseforge.com/minecraft/texture-packs/clarity-tooltips)

 ## ⚙️ Requirements

-You also need the following mod for it to work properly:
+You need the following mod for it to work properly:

 - [Obscure Tooltips](https://modrinth.com/project/5vetjDBY)